Road trip around Ireland

 We love a good a road trip.
 It’s our favourite way to explore new destinations, especially now that we travel as a four-pack.
 We love the freedom that road trips provide.
 The freedom to start when we want, stop when we want, and go where ever we want.

 On our recent trip to Ireland, we spent two weeks driving a big circle around the emerald island, starting and ending in Dublin.
+It was an epic adventure that has become one of our favourite experiences with our boys.

 Today, we want to share the highlights from our Ireland road trip.